 Apparently, I am not alone.
 No matter how much I make, they ALWAYS disappear.
-I like to serve in individual ramekins so people remember they are in fact medicated and don't overindulge.

 What’s not to like?
 Roasted garlic, sour cream, and fresh chives or green onions add lots of flavor, to the point where you will barely taste the cannabis, if at all.

 I like to use half Yukon Gold and half Russet potatoes for the best texture, but you could use all of either variety in this recipe and still get terrific results.
-I use Marijuana Butter to infuse this recipe.
+For the best flavor, I use Marijuana Butter to infuse this recipe.
+The tutorial at the link will show you how to make it.

-This recipe will have about 40 mg THC per serving IF you made your marijuana butter from average cannabis (10% THC) and used 1/2 ounce of marijuana to make 1 cup butter.
-To adjust the dosage up or down for your personal needs and to reflect the strength of the marijuana you are cooking with and the amounts you used to make your butter, be sure to take my FREE 10 minute online Dosing Class that will teach you how to do it, or use my handy dosage calculator tools that do all the math for you (see below).
+This recipe will have about 40 mg THC per serving IF you made your cannabutter from average cannabis (10% THC) and used 1/2 ounce of marijuana to make 1 cup butter.
+To adjust the dosage up or down for your personal needs and to reflect the strength of the cannabis you are cooking with and the amounts you used to make your butter, be sure to take my FREE 10 minute online Dosing Class that will teach you how to do it, or use my handy dosage calculator tools that do all the math for you (see below).

 Marijuana Mashed Potatoes with Roasted Garlic, Sour Cream and Chives